- Publications and resources

 - The instructional design of the course includes logical course milestones and pre-defined, structured pathways to manage unplanned events such as adverse weather or aircraft unserviceability.

 - The policy for managing course entry, absence and exit points is stated and applied.

 - Courses are conducted within a condensed period of time.

-Can a Part 141 organisation conduct integrated training?
+Can a Part 141 flight training organisation conduct integrated training?

 No. Only a flight training operator who is approved under Part 142 to conduct an integrated training course for the grant of a PPL or CPL can offer training courses that benefit from the reduced aeronautical experience requirements described in Part 61.

 As well as meeting a range of other regulatory requirements, all Part 142 operators need to develop and maintain a safety management system, a training management system and an internal training and checking system – each of which is incorporated into the operator’s exposition.
 Syllabuses and lessons need to be assessed by CASA as an integrated course.
 Each of these aspects is scalable depending on the size and complexity of the flight training organisation.